remzi-arpacidusseau/ostep-homework/cpu-intro/README.md

       (e.g., depending on process-switching behavior)
 ```

-Now go answer the questions at the back of the chapter to learn more.
+Now go answer the questions at the back of the chapter to learn more, please.